ne62rut/whales/README.md

 ### Optional smoothing (recommended for ERS1/2, SARAL ... and high wave height values)
--s : forces smoothing before leading edge detection (see Passaro et al. 2025 for details) -S : smoothing only for large wave heights
+-s : forces smoothing before leading edge detection (see Passaro et al. 2025 for details)

-The definition of the leading edge is sensitive to noise and can produce leading edges that are too short and stop before the proper end of the leading edge.
+-S : smoothing before leading edge detection but only for large wave heights The definition of the leading edge is sensitive to noise and can produce leading edges that are too short and stop before the proper end of the leading edge.
 Smoothing the waveform reduces that sensitivity.
 Note that the -S option does two things (that are specific for large wave heights):
 - smoothing the waveform
 - using theoretical weights (otherwise obtained with -w 2): this adjusts the weights beyond SWH=10 which would have been used otherwise (see Passaro et al. 2025)

+Here are some examples: with smoothing for Jason-3 but only for SWH > 8 m:

+    $ python my_folder/src/python_WHALES_launcher.py -m jason3f -i JA3_GPS_2PfP180_122_20210101_012654_20210101_022307.nc  -S 3 -o TEST_v5b

 ### Output for debug: leading edge indices and weights
 If you want to get more information (for debug or other purposes) in the NetCDF output: the -d 1 option will add leading edge indices and weights and the waveform in the NetCDF output file